vishwasg217/recommender/docs/examples.md

 ---

-## Example: Email Marketing Sequence for E-Commerce Sale Event
+## Example 4: Email Marketing Sequence for E-Commerce Sale Event

 Promote a limited-time sale event on your e-commerce platform to boost sales and engage customers.